 - Fresh veggies: thinly sliced cucumber, cabbage, carrots, bell peppers, avocado, bean sprouts or daikon.
 Any crunchy veggie, cut into thin strips.
 Think about color, you want these vibrant!

 - A Leaf of lettuce placed at the base of the spring rolls help prevent the little veggies from poking out.

 - Fresh herbs, typically mint and *Thai basil.
 Cilantro and regular basil work too, but there is something especially refreshing about having the mint.
 So don’t leave it out if possible!

 *Thai basil is often found at the farmers market as a potted herb.
 I often grab a few of these at the beginning of summer and tuck them into my planters, for uses like this.
 You can also purchase fresh Thai Basil at many Asian Markets.

 Step two: Fill a bowl with lukewarm water.

-Dip the rice paper in a large bowl of lukewarm water and submerge for just a few seconds.
+Step three: Dip the rice paper in a large bowl of lukewarm water and submerge for just a few seconds.
 If using “thin” rice paper, a quick dip is long enough.
-If using thicker rice paper, 10-20 seconds may be required.
-You may need to do a “tester” first.
+If using thicker rice paper, 15-20 seconds may be required.
+Do a “tester” roll first.

 Place it on a wet countertop, or over a thin, soaked kitchen towel that has been rung out.
 (If your counter is dry, rice paper will likely stick, so remember, wet surface!)
-The rice paper should feel slightly pliable ( not completely soft)when you pull it out of the water and place it on the wet counter.
+The rice paper should feel slightly pliable (not completely soft) when you pull it out of the water and place it on the wet counter.
 It will soften up more as it sits on the wet towel or counter as you are filling it.

 Note: If the rice paper breaks easily, it was probably soaked it too long.
 Just toss it and try it again, reusing the filling.
 I’ve found that each package of rice paper is slightly different and that’s why it becomes more of a “feel” thing.

-Start filling the rice paper in the center, starting with a lettuce leaf to prevent all the veggies from poking out.
+Step four: Fill the rice paper in the center, placing a lettuce leaf on the bottom to prevent all the veggies from poking out.

 Layer with veggies, tofu, and fresh herbs leaving 2-3 inches of space at the sides to fold sides up.
 Remember the herbs!